qgustavor/megajs-cli/README.md

 # MEGAJS CLI

-The CLI version of [MEGAJS](https://www.npmjs.com/package/megajs), inspired by [megatools](https://megatools.megous.com/man/megatools.html).
+The CLI version of [MEGAJS](https://www.npmjs.com/package/megajs), inspired by [megatools](https://megatools.megous.com/).

-**Work in progress**: download, upload, list and mkdir should be working, but they're not fully tested.
-Also the following features aren't implemented: automatic thumbnail generation, loading configuration from a file and caching.
+**Development stopped**: megatools support new accounts and way more features, this tool is not needed.
+It will be kept was a way to test MEGAJS with real servers and as a way to use custom thumbnail images.
+Issues will be fixed but *no* new features will be implemented.

 ## Installation:

-You can [download a standalone binary](https://github.com/qgustavor/megajs-cli/releases/latest) or install from NPM using `npm install -g megajs-cli`.
+Install it using `npm install -g megajs-cli` or `pnpm add --global megajs-cli` or [download a pre-built binary](https://github.com/qgustavor/megajs-cli/releases).

 ## Usage:

-To make this tool easier to MEGA users the commands are the same of megatools, same with the arguments.
-Results differ: if it breaks some automation script open a issue.
+To make this tool easier to MEGA users the commands are the same of megatools, same with the arguments: just replace "megatools" with "megajs".

-But there is a difference: instead of having multiple executables this tool just have one.
-Instead of "mega*command*" use "megajs *command*".
-Example: "megajs dl" instead of "megadl".
-You can use also the longer name, shown below, like "megajs download".

 ### Arguments for all commands:

 * `-u --username <email>`: account email
 * `-p --password <password>`: account password
 * `--no-ask-password`: don't prompt interactively for a password
-* `--proxy <url>`: proxy server to use, more info on [request documentation](https://www.npmjs.com/package/request/#proxies)
-* `--speed-limit <speed>`: limit download/upload speed, if no unit is specified it defaults to KiB/s
-* `--config <path>`: load configuration from a file
-* `--ignore-config-file`: ignore user's .megajsrc
 * `--version`: show package info then exits

 ### *dl*: download